dippinchachan123/Strapi_FrontEnd/README.md

 #### Mount Components for Non-Block Data.

-You can use the mountComponent function to dynamically render Non-Block components in your React application.
-This function takes two arguments:
+You can use the overide mountComponent function to dynamically render Non-Block components in your React application.
+Just pass the path for data instead of Section name.

     Path To Data : This is a unique identifier for the data you want to render.Provide proper Path to the data.